bitgold7/bitcoin/doc/wallet-guide.md

 ## Dividend Claims

+Check pending dividends with `bitgold-cli getwalletdividends`.
-Dividends mature into claimable outputs.
-Use `claimdividends` (GUI: **Claim** button) to sweep matured dividends into your balance.
+Use `bitgold-cli claimwalletdividends` (GUI: **Claim** button) to sweep matured dividends into your balance.

 Dividend payouts are disabled by default.
 Enable them by launching the node with `-dividendpayouts`.
-When disabled, the `claimdividends` RPC will return an error.
+When disabled, the claim RPCs will return an error.

 ## Security Best Practices